rsc-cis133DA-in-v12/CIS133DA-L8-Project-Template/README.md

     - This will only be used once in your code, therefore use an appropriate unique identity.
 0. Within the navigation bar, do the following:
     - Apply a class to the "About" link element called: **active**.
+    - Apply a class to the list item containing the "Book an Appointment" link called: **right**
 0. Within the main section, create an **aside** element.
 0. Within the aside element, do the following:
     - Display the image of the city of Phoenix provided to you in the repo.